Eight Days, Eight Ways to Wrap Hanukkah Gifts

-You have eight nights of gifts to give, which means eight nights to try new ways to present your Hanukkah gifts with extra style.
-Some of these gift wrap ideas require nothing more than a piece of paper, like the easy origami Star of David gift tag.
-You can make your own stamps (instructions below) and decorate tags, ribbon, or even wrapping paper, or to create other DIY Hanukkah decorations.
+You have eight nights of gifts to give, which means eight gifts to wrap—and we've got eight different ways to present your Hanukkah gifts with a bit of extra flair.
+Some of these gift wrap ideas require nothing more than a regular piece of wrapping paper, like an easy origami Star of David gift tag.
+We also have a few more detailed ideas, like how to make your own stamps to decorate tags, ribbon, or even wrapping paper, or to create other DIY Hanukkah decorations.

-Stamp designs on paper using simple shapes cut from foam sheets and rubber.
-You can recreate this wrapping paper using cream or white paper with blue ink.
+Make your own holiday stamps by using simple shapes cut from foam sheets and rubber.
+Then, create your own patterned gift wrap by stamping the designs on paper.
+You can create your own Hanukkah wrapping paper by using plain cream or white paper and stamping your own design with blue ink ($7, Amazon).
 A small paintbrush, toothpick, cotton swab, or dowel tip works to make the candle flames on the menorah.
-Find the full instructions in our free how-to below.

 Once the present is wrapped, it's time to dress it up with a beautiful ribbon bow that you make for a personal touch.
-(Here is how to make a tiered bow.)
-Pick something that complements the wrapping paper like this two-tone bow or make one of our easy handmade gift bows.
-Using a wide ribbon you can also make a pom-pom bow or make a chrysanthemum bow using a few simple cuts.
+Pick something that complements the wrapping paper like one of our easy handmade gift bows, or use wrapping paper itself to make gorgeous paper bows that turn out perfectly every time.
+If you'd rather use ribbon, you can also make a pom-pom bow or make a chrysanthemum bow using a wide ribbon and a few simple cuts.

-Take the math out of making these envelopes with a Fiskars Gifting Board.
+Take the math out of making these envelopes with a Fiskars Gifting Board ($37, Amazon).
 Make these easy gift envelopes and boxes with the gifting board, scrapbooking paper, double-stick tape, and decorative stickers.
 You can also download our free printable paper designs below then print them onto cardstock or plain paper.